-There are a large number of Aboriginal rock art sites within Strickland State Forest and the surrounding area to the north, which is a mix of Crown land and private property.
+There are a large number of Aboriginal rock art sites within Strickland State Forest and the surrounding area to the north (which is a mix of Crown land and private property) and the Ourimbah State Forest.
 A high proportion of these are Shelters with Art (paintings and hand stencils).

 An Aboriginal engraving site in Strickland State Forest, which feaures a large Daramulan figure.